crodrigoquero/C4Imaging/README.md

 3. __(DC3) P2P__: A single user becomes server as well, sharing his WorkFlow Processing resources with other users (peers).
 4. __(DC4) Web Application__: Where the web app (microservices-based or not) delegates some large processes to a WorkFlow engine.

-Below you can see a list of necessary system components for each Deployment Configuration:
+The below __table__ shows you a list of necessary system components for each Deployment Configuration:

 DC | Minimal Neccesary Components
 ----------------------- | ----------------------------